 Tag Archives: kindness

-Sooner or later, every thinking Christian must attempt to reconcile the paradox of a sovereign, omnipotent Creator who governs a universe filled with free creatures.
+Sooner or later, every thinking Christian must attempt to reconcile the dilemma — a sovereign, omnipotent Creator who governs a universe filled with free creatures.
 If God maintains control over the affairs of men, are we truly free?
 It’s a … Continue reading

 I once ate nothing but rice for three days.
 It wasn’t a diet or a fast; I was broke.
 I had managed my money poorly during the previous weeks, and work was scarce to begin with.
 Finally, I got up … Continue reading

 I have been feeling some misgivings lately about my sometimes aggressive discussion of cultural hot-button issues.
 This was actually pointed out to me by one of my most faithful readers.
 Am I grateful?
 Yes.
 But rather than ceasing to discuss … Continue reading

 A close friend sent me an article that posed the question: Does our sin prevent the Holy Spirit from moving in our lives?
 The question is a difficult one.
 The answer is bound to lie somewhere between two cultural extremes.